masonamadeus/the-bodge-lab/content/The Blodge/MSON.md

 Senior year of high school.
 I was failing Computer Science, Film Studies, and Algebra 2.
 Three subjects that I needed to graduate, that I honestly loved and excelled in, but because I had sewn a diaper’s worth of moral hairs across my buttcheeks about how inequitable the very concept of ‘homework’ was, and these classes each weighted ‘homework’ far more heavily than test results, I was floundering with a capital F.

 Computer science, film studies, and algebra 2.
 Graduation was looming.
 I needed to kill three birds with one stone, and I wasn’t gonna do it on my own time.
-So I skipped a couple classes, filched a chromebook from an unlocked cart, and created a twenty-six-variable algebraic expression designed to {% reveal "'objectively'", "I remember thinking as a kid that life would be so much easier if you could reduce everything to a mathematical equation.
-That thought is kind of chilling now, because I bet that's how a lot of the silicon valley technofascists think."%} rate movies based on twenty six criteria that the user would assign a numeric value to.
+So I skipped a couple classes, filched a chromebook from an unlocked cart, and created a twenty-six-variable algebraic expression designed to {% trigger "objectively" %} rate movies based on twenty six criteria that the user would assign a numeric value to.

-{%endreveal%}
+{%react "objectively"%} I remember thinking as a kid that life would be so much easier if you could reduce everything to a mathematical equation.
+I find that thought pretty chilling, now.{%endreact%}

 Really, the equation was just an overly complicated weighting system based on how much *I* thought various aspects of a film mattered to it’s overall quality.
 It included things like “the Spielberg-Jackson constant” and other fun tidbits like that.
 I’ve unfortunately lost the original, but you would rate things like character depth, pacing, the quality of the effects, etc. on a scale of one to ten.
 Plug those values into the equation and it would spit out what I dubbed the “Overall Entertainment Value” or OEV for the movie.
 To make it easy to use, I put together an excel spreadsheet that would do the calculations for you.
 Just plug in your rating numbers next to each prompt, and whambi-bambi -- there’s your OEV.